Today, I’ll be reviewing the TRN BT20 Bluetooth adapter for 2-pin In-Ear Monitors (IEM):

 I removed the IEM from the cable so that I can plug them in the adapters:

-Plugging them was straightforward and they are thightly attached:
+Plugging them was straightforward and they are tightly attached:

 This is a part where these don’t work well with my ears and the KZ ZS7.